conjurdemos/Accelerator-ASMOnboardingForSH/README.md

       - Secrets Manager - Secrets Hub Administrators
 - Resources:
   - A Safe in Privilege Cloud with:
-    - the CyberArk Identity service user as safe member with Access and Account Management permissions, and
+    - the CyberArk Identity service user as safe member with Account Managers permissions, and
     - the 'SecretsHub' user as member with Access and Workflow permissions.
   - An RDS secret in ASM, tagged as described below
   - The provided lambda function, configured as below
-  - Make sure all scripts are executable.
-Run: chmod -R +x *.sh

 ## Setup
 ### Step One: Privilege Cloud setup
 - Role: CyberArk Privilege Cloud admin
 - Tasks:
-  - Import platforms
+  - Import platforms for relevant RDS databases
-  - Create safe w/ SH user as member
+  - Create safe w/ Oauth2 service user as member
-    - Name is case sensitive and should not contain spaces.
-    - The CyberArk admin service user must be a member with at least Access and Account Management permissions.
+    - The CyberArk admin service user must be a member with Account Managers permissions.
-    - 'SecretsHub' must be a member with Access and Workflow permissions.

 ### Step Two: AWS Secrets Manager setup
 - Role: AWS admin user
 - Tasks:
   - Create ASM secret for CyberArk service account credentials:
-    - secret name: whatever you want, this will be the value in an environment variable for lambda to use to retrieve admin credentials
+    - secret name: whatever you want, this name will be stored in an environment variable for the lambda to use to retrieve admin credentials
     - secret values:
       - key: subdomain, value: subdomain prefix of CyberArk Privilege Cloud tenant
       - key: username, value: username of CyberArk Identity Oauth2 service user
       - key: password, value: password of CyberArk Identity Oauth2 service user
     - secret tags: none required
     ![Admin secret](https://github.com/conjurdemos/Accelerator-ASMOnboardingForSH/blob/main/img/admin-secret.png?raw=true)
-  - Create a test RDS secret for onboarding:
+  - Create an RDS secret for onboarding:
     - secret name: whatever you want, this value will be extracted from a test event
     - secret values: automatically created per the RDS database
     ![Onboarding secret values](https://github.com/conjurdemos/Accelerator-ASMOnboardingForSH/blob/main/img/rds-values.png?raw=true)